Story of an MBA dropout – An IITian goes Beyond The MBA Hype

 Where I am today

-Today, I offer MBA and B-School related advice to quite a few of my colleagues.
+Today, I offer MBA, B-School and career related advice to quite a few of my colleagues.
 I try my best to be unbiased – in addition to giving them my own example, I also talk about those in the company that have done really well after doing an MBAs.
 I encourage them to think hard, come up with the right argument(s) for and/or against, and only then take a decision.

 Knowing the importance of framing the right argument (such as the “middleman” argument) for important career decisions, I have found Sameer’s book – Beyond the MBA Hype – helpful in assisting me in framing similar arguments for those that I advise, for or against an MBA, as the case may be.
 My advisees and I have found the book offering very practical perspectives on the various facets of an MBA that everyone should consider when taking the plunge.